statesman/election-results-20160301/README.md

 ### Creating the JSON files

 The script `races.py` walks through the `results/travis.csv` and and `results/williamson.csv` files to combine them.
 I took the contents of my `contest_titles_travis_py.csv` file and replaced what was at the bottom of `races.py` and then ran the python script.
 (It did fail first when I didn't have a `williamson.csv` file it expected.)

+### Updating index.php

+I had to sub in the `contest_selects_travis.txt` info into this file, rearranging it to make sense.